sharadregoti/tyk-docs/tyk-docs/content/shared/dashboard-config.md

 ENV: <b>TYK_DB_ADMINSECRET</b><br />
 Type: `string`<br />

 This secret is to be used by a special set of endpoints that we call “Admin APIs”.
 This API is part of the super-admin context and therefore has a separate endpoint prefix `/admin`.
 It also requires a special auth header called admin-auth.
-This purpose of these endpoints is to allow functionality that regular Dashboard users should not have, such as create new organisations, create super users etc. See the [Admin API](https://tyk.io/docs/dashboard-admin-api/) for more information on these endpoints.
+This purpose of these endpoints is to allow functionality that regular Dashboard users should not have, such as create new organizations, create super users etc. See the [Admin API](https://tyk.io/docs/dashboard-admin-api/) for more information on these endpoints.

 ### shared_node_secret
 ENV: <b>TYK_DB_NODESECRET</b><br />